Introduction Version 2.8 / Last updated: June 2, 2026

 Basic Setup

-Embed the JS code into your HTML
+Embed the JavaScript code in your HTML

 Conword works on your website with this single line of code:

-Disables the rtl attribute in the <html> tag if a language with rtl feature is used (e.g. Arabic).
+Disables the rtl attribute in the <html> tag if a language with the rtl feature is used (e.g., Arabic).
 Conword automatically sets <html lang="rtl"> if this option is not set to false.</html></html>

 false